AccelAI/datascience-docker/README.md

 ## Getting Started ##

-The Miniconda3-based image is hosted at the **Docker Hub**.
-You can grab it with:
+The Miniconda3-based and Miniconda2-based images are hosted at the **Docker Hub**.
+You can grab them with:

 ```
 docker pull accelai/datascience-base
+or
+docker pull accelai/datascience-base_27
 ```

-The **README.md** in `datascience-base/` gives an overview of how to use that image to run a container locally, and start a Jupyter server for Notebooks.
+The **README.md** in `datascience-base/` and `datascience-base_27`give an overview of how to use those images to run containers locally, and start a Jupyter server for Notebooks.